jorisroovers/gitlint/docs/contributing.md

 Often it takes a while for us (well, actually just [me](https://github.com/jorisroovers)) to get back to you (sometimes up to a few months, this is a hobby project), but rest assured that we read your message and appreciate your interest!
-We maintain a [loose roadmap on our wiki](https://github.com/jorisroovers/gitlint/wiki/Roadmap), but that's open to a lot of change and input.
+We maintain a [loose project plan on github projects](https://github.com/users/jorisroovers/projects/1/), but that's open to a lot of change and input.

 ## Guidelines